iurnus/scripps_kaust_model_doc/index.rst

 The SKRIPS model is intended to compile and run on many different Unix/Linux operating systems with little or no change.
-Minimally, you will need the fortran compiler, MPI, netCDF libraries, and up to 10 Gb of disk space for installing all these components:
+Minimally, you will need fortran compiler, MPI, netCDF libraries, and up to 20 GB of disk space for installing all these components:

 - Atmosphere Solver: WRF (version 4.5.2)
 - Ocean Solver: MITgcm (version c68r)